It's MILLER TIME - Talk Radio WRNR

 It’s MILLER TIME

-Here’s the Thursday, September 14th edition of Miller Time.
-Sports Director Matt Miller and Matt Crawford talked with Martinsburg band director John Carper, Martinsburg football ch David Walker, Spring Mills football ch Derek Munson, Jefferson football ch Craig Hunter and Washington football ch Glenn Simpson.
-Catch Miller Time Friday (9.15) at 5pm “live” from Cobourn Field ahead of the “official” pregame show at 6 and the 7pm kick-off with Martinsburg hosting Spring Mills.
+Here’s the Thursday, September 21st edition of Miller Time.
+Sports Director Matt Miller talked high school football with Morgantown ch Matt Lacy, Martinsburg ch David Walker, Hedgesville ch Joey Yurish, Musselman ch Brian Thomas and Spring Mills ch Derek Munson.
+Join us on Friday night “live” from Cobourn Field with Miller Time at 5, the “official” pregame at 6 and the play-by-play at 7pm as Martinsburg hosts Morgantown…on FM 106.5, AM 740, Comcast Cable Channel 10, talkradiowrnr.com and the TalkRadio WRNR app.